JesseTG/melonds-ds/README.md

 ## Upstream Parity

 melonDS DS is not a fork of an existing code base;
-instead, it uses standalone melonDS DS as a statically-linked dependency.
+instead, it uses standalone melonDS as a statically-linked dependency.
-This means melonDS DS is less sensitive to large changes and merge conflicts;
+This means melonDS DS is less sensitive to large changes and merge conflicts.
-as a result, it can take advantage of improvements to standalone melonDS almost as quickly as they're released!
+As a result, it can take advantage of improvements to standalone melonDS almost as quickly as they're released!

-This project does not fork melonDS; instead, it uses it as a dependency (with all necessary changes being contributed upstream).
-As a result, melonDS DS is _much_ easier for the maintainer to upgrade.

-# Missing Features
+## Homebrew Save Data

-The following features from melonDS or the original core have not been implemented:
+The existing melonDS core does not support save data for homebrew games.

-- **Wi-fi:** melonDS fully supports Wi-fi emulation, including Nintendo Wi-Fi Connection services for supported Nintendo DS games via [Wiimmfi][wiimfi].
-  However, I haven't implemented support for it in melonDS DS yet.
+However, melonDS DS does!

-  It's on th
-- libretro-styled cheats. the original cheat engine is supported
-- some lesser-known platforms are not yet available.
-- Lua scripting, this is only in the frontend
+You can keep homebrew save data on its own virtual SD card, or use one of five shared virtual cards.
+No extra setup is required;
+the options menu will tell you everything you need to know.

+**NOTE:** melonDS DS does not support savestates for homebrew games.

 ## Missing Features